Sreesanjay/DSA/DSA/tree.md

 1. Deletion - O(n).

 ### Heap
-A heap is a tree based datastructure in which the tree is a complete binary tree.
 - Max Heep - for every node, its child node value should be less than or equal to that nodes value.
 So the greatest value in the heap will be the root node.
 - Min Heep - for every node, its child node value should be greater than or equal to that nodes value.